castorfou/guillaume_blog_old/_posts/2021-01-26-reinforcement-learning-readings.md

 #### monte carlo methods (chap3 - 127-156)

 first-visit vs every-visit methods.
-First-visit has been wideky studied.
+First-visit has been widely studied.
 Blackjack example.
-Explanation of Monte Carlo ES (exploratoring starts); and how to avoid this unlikely assumption thanks to on-policy or off-policy methods (on-policy estimate the value of a policy while using it for control.
-In off-policy methods these two functions are separated (behaviour and target)).
+Explanation of Monte Carlo ES (exploratory starts); and how to avoid this unlikely assumption thanks to on-policy or off-policy methods (on-policy estimate the value of a policy while using it for control.
+In off-policy methods these two functions are separated (behavior and target)).

+One issue with MC methods is to ensure sufficient exploration.
+One approach is to start with a random state-action pair, could work with simulated episodes but unlikely to learn from real experience.

+MC methods do not bootstrap (i.e. they don't update their value estimates based on other value estimates) (TODO learn more about bootstrapping)